Memorial Day Observances

 The Memorial Day service will continue at Evergreen Cemetery at the monument erected in memory of veterans of all wars sleeping in unknown graves.
 Officer of the Day Phil Stillman and V.F.W.
 Post Commander Ronald Hersom will lead the ceremony.

 The Rev. Steve Ellerbusch, pastor of Bethany Lutheran Church, will offer a prayer.
 Todd Suhr will read John A. Logan’s order of the day for the first Memorial Day in 1868.
-Wesley Luna-Smith will recite Lincoln’s Gettysburg Address.
+Matt Ballman will recite Lincoln’s Gettysburg Address.

 Memorial tributes will be placed at crosses representing fallen heroes of the Revolutionary War, the Mexican War, the Civil War, Spanish American War, World War I, World War II, Korean War, the war in Vietnam and the Persian Gulf.
 Veterans will also be remembered who gave their lives in Panama, Grenada, Somalia, Afghanistan, Iraq, Bosnia and Kosovo.
 A floral wreath will also be placed at the monument of Veterans of All Wars who are resting in Graves Unknown.
 Taps will be played.